HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 #### Camera Images

 The images are a subset of the frames in the video capture, one frame every two seconds.

 The frames are identified by UTC time and are on the same time base as the video.
-Two formats - JPEG and PNG - are available.
-A Zip archive of all of the JPEG format images as well as a Zip archive of all of the PNG format images are available.

-The frames are identified by UTC time and are on the same time base as the video.
-Two formats - JPEG and PNG - are available.
-A Zip archive of all of the JPEG format images, a Zip archive of all of the PNG format images. and the individual images files are available.

-The complete set of images is available in Zip archives, one of PNG format images and one of Jpeg format images:
+JPEG and PNG format images are available in Zip archives:

 | Platform.Sensor.Item | Type | Size | Length |
 | :---- | :---- | :---- | :---- |